ErikBjare/thesis/docs/sphinx/src/index.rst

 Welcome to thesis's documentation!
 ==================================

-This is the documentation for the code and notebooks produced as part of my Master's thesis.
+This is the documentation for the code and notebooks produced as part of my Master's thesis in Computer Science at Lund University.

 You can find the code at `github.com/ErikBjare/thesis <https://github.com/ErikBjare/thesis>`_.